 Step 4: Set All of the Deadlines.

 Now that you’ve got decisions made, you’ll need to book ASAP—which means you’ll need money from the people on the guest list.
 Set deadlines for booking and for guests to send their cash by, so you can lock everything in.
 Fronting your own cash and getting paid back later by guests is an option if you want to do it, but it can be avoided if you plan right, and are firm with payment deadlines.
 Venmo is a great app to use for money transfers, especially if your guest list is scattered all over the country.
+There’s also an app called BACH you can use to track, evenly split, and request due dates for expenses.
 Once you receive the cash you need, get to booking!
 If guests are booking their own flights/transportation, set a deadline for them to do that, too.

 Step 5: Plan the Itinerary.

 So, instead of planning a dozen events every day, pick a few key events (with input from the bride) for each day and leave ample free time.
+The BACH app is handy for this, since it lets you browse, book, and poll guests about different local experiences straight from your phone.
 Another important thing to hash out?
 Where you’ll eat!
 People loooove wasting time arguing about restaurants, so you can sidestep that altogether by researching and reserving tasty spots ahead of time—brunches and dinners are great to plan ahead, but you can leave breakfast and lunch free (unless there’s a specific place you have in mind).
 Once you have everything hashed out, send the itinerary around to the crew so they can start getting excited!
+Yep, there’s an app for that too.

 Getting closer!
 Now it’s time for the itty bitty details—make a list of everything you need (and want) to take the party from great to perfect.
 Silly or cute bachelorette party decorations, dining essentials like cups and plates, personal details (like a pic collage of your bride and her partner!), banners, custom sweats/PJs/swimsuits—you get the idea.
 When you’re working on gathering these, remember, more isn’t necessarily more—try not to go overboard (even if it’s fun!), or you’ll waste money.
 Ask for help from bridesmaids during this part of planning the bachelorette party, and find out if you can ship your orders directly to your hotel or homestay so you don’t have to lug it in your carry on.